-Weruva Human Style Dog Food earns the Advisor’s highest rating of 5 stars.
+Weruva Human Style Dog Food receives the Advisor’s top rating of 5 stars.

-Weruva Bed and Breakfast was selected to represent the others in the line for this review.
+Weruva Grain Free Bed and Breakfast was selected to represent the other products in the line for this review.

 Canned Dog Food